Skip Navigation

 `"""`

-To get a real feel for how dynos work, you can create another one-off dyno and run the bash command, which opens up a shell on that dyno.
+command to open up a shell on that dyno.
 You can then execute commands there.
-Each dyno has its own ephemeral filespace, populated with your app and its dependencies - once the command completes (in this case, bash), the dyno is removed.
+Each dyno has its own ephemeral filespace, populated with your app and its dependencies.
+After the command completes, in this case, bash

 $ heroku run bash